 And finally, when all else fails, patients who experience chronic pain are usually referred to a surgeon.
 Unfortunately, surgery often makes the problem worse.
 Surgeons will use x-ray technology as a diagnostic tool, which does not always properly diagnose the pain source.
 And, in the case of iliolumbar syndrome, surgery will do absolutely nothing to remedy the pain.
 Patients who undergo surgery to relieve chronic pain in these areas are often told they will have to “live with it” when the pain does not abate!

-The Natural Medicine Approach to Iliolumbar Syndrome
+Our approach to Iliolumbar Syndrome

 Since unresolved chronic groin, low back and hip pain problems (as well as pelvic, rectal, testicular and vaginal pain of unknown origin) most often involve weakness of or injury to the iliolumbar ligament, a better approach is to strengthen this ligament with Prolotherapy.